-Since assemblies store metadata, including details of all the types and members of these types that are defined in the assembly, it is possible to access this metadata programmatically.
-Full details of this can be found in Chapter 10.
-This technique, known as reflection, raises interesting possibilities, since it means that managed code can actually examine other managed code, or can even examine itself, to determine information about that code.
-This is most commonly used to obtain the details of attributes, although you can also use reflection, among other purposes, as an indirect way of instantiating classes or calling methods, given the names of those classes on methods as strings.
-In this way you could select classes to instantiate methods to call at runtime, rather than compile time, based on user input (dynamic binding).
+Because assemblies store metadata, including details of all the types and members of these types that are defined in the assembly, it is possible to access this metadata programmatically.
+Full details of this are given in Chapter 13, "Reflection."
+This technique, known as reflection, raises interesting possibilities, because it means that managed code can actually examine other managed code, and can even examine itself, to determine information about that code.
+This is most commonly used to obtain the details of attributes, although you can also use reflection, among other purposes, as an indirect way of instantiating classes or calling methods, given the names of those classes or methods as strings.
+In this way, you could select classes to instantiate methods to call at runtime, rather than at compile time, based on user input (dynamic binding).